-Student Advisement
+Academic Advisement

-All students must meet with their faculty advisor before registration each semester and more often, as needed.
-Advisement sessions are used for planning student progression, discussing personal or professional issues and concerns, and obtaining other assistance that may be required.
+All graduate nursing students must meet with their assigned graduate Faculty or Staff Academic Advisor to prepare for registration each semester and throughout the semester.
+Advisement sessions are used for planning student progression, discussing professional issues and concerns, and obtaining assistance that may be needed.
 Students are encouraged to make an appointment for advisement.
+An academic advisement assignment roster can be accessed at the administrative office of the Department of Nursing.